 Science: 4 years are required.
 Biology, Chemistry, and Physics are required.
 Electives include AP Biology, Forensics, Anatomy and Physiology, Environmental Sustainability, AP Physics, College Chemistry and Bio Medical Engineering.
 Students with an 88% or higher on the Living Environment regents will be considered for placement directly into Chemistry.

 Technology/Engineering: Engineering Design, Robotics, Digital Electronics, and AP Computer Science A are required.
-Electives include Engineering Principles, Civil Engineering and Architecture, and Engineering Development (capstone).

 Social Studies: 4 years are required.
 Global I, Global II or AP European, US History I or AP US History, Government and Politics or AP Government and Politics, and Economics are all required.
-Electives include AP Psychology and Sociology.
+Electives include AP Psychology, Psychology and Sociology.

 Religion: 4 years are required.
 Religion I (The Old Testament), Religion II (The New Testament), Religion III (Church History), Religion IV (Social Justice and World Religions).
 Elective is Theology.

-P.E./Health: 1 semester of health and 3 semesters of P.E. are required.
+P.E./Health: 1 semester of health and 4 semesters of P.E. are required.

 The Arts: 2 semesters are required.
 Fine Art I, Fine Art II or Music Appreciation.